 This is the ‘Toronto’ lily.
 Our family spent several months living in Toronto when our children were younger.
-To be honest, Lily was not an urban dog.
+To be honest, Lily was not an urban dog and the trip was rough on her.
 She disliked the local dog park in Toronto (and all those nasty dogs there!) and the drives back and forth from Toronto were a real trial for Lily.
 But, she was a good sport — as nearly all dogs are.
 I will always remember her bursting out of our minivan and romping in the yard when we got back to Northfield.
 She knew this was her home.
 And, she was happy to be there.

 What memories does your garden hold?